 What have we done?

-We have completed a review of Parent Support Organisations across Europe to identify which online networks are most popular.
+We completed a review of Parent Support Organisations across Europe to identify which online networks are most popular.
 (To see a summary of the review Click Here)

-We have established our E-Forum.
+We established our E-Forum.

 We have full ethical approval and research governance support from Ulster University, Northern Ireland.